Furnace Troubleshooting Wizard Burlington, ON

 Burlington-Specific Winter Furnace Issues

 Condensate line freezing in January cold snaps: Burlington’s mild-by-Ontario-standards winters don’t prevent the condensate drain problem.
 When temperatures drop to -12°C or lower for multiple days — as they do several times per year — any section of the condensate line in an unheated space can freeze.
-The solution long-term is heat tape on vulnerable sections; the immediate fix is careful thawing.
-If this happens repeatedly at the same location every winter, have a technician re-route the drain to a heated space.
+The solution long-term is heat tape on vulnerable sections and regular annual furnace maintenance; the immediate fix is careful thawing.
+If this happens repeatedly every winter, request a furnace system assessment to a heated space.

 Intake air pipe ice or obstruction: High-efficiency furnaces draw combustion air from outside through a separate PVC intake pipe — typically visible as two pipes exiting through your home’s exterior wall.
 In a heavy Burlington snowfall, these intake pipes can become blocked with snow or ice.
-A blocked intake prevents the furnace from drawing combustion air and causes a pressure switch fault (usually 3 flash codes).
+A blocked intake prevents the furnace from drawing combustion air and may require emergency furnace repair and causes a pressure switch fault (usually 3 flash codes).
 Check that both pipes are clear before assuming a component failure after any significant snowfall event.

 Older Burlington homes and chimney backdraft: Pre-1990 Burlington homes with natural-draft furnaces and newer, tight replacement windows can develop combustion air starvation — the furnace can’t pull enough air for proper combustion.
 Signs include yellow-orange burner flames (should be blue), occasional pilot outages on older units, and high CO readings.
-Adding a combustion air intake resolves this; it’s a straightforward job for a licensed gas contractor.
+Adding a combustion air intake resolves this issue during a furnace installation upgrade; it’s a straightforward job for a licensed gas contractor.

 🚨 Gas Emergency Protocol — Burlington